akashacms/akashacms-example/documents/mahabhuta.html.md

 The author inserts HTML tags in their content.
 You can also invent wholly new tags if desired.

 In `config.js` the author writes jQuery functions to manipulate content.
 It uses a subset of the jQuery API as provided by the cheerio module.
+See [the Mahabhuta documentation](http://akashacms.com/documents/mahabhuta.html) for more information.

 Here's an example: